rocket-pool/RPIPs/RPIPs/RPIP-10.md

   - If a vacancy occurs more than six months since the most recent selection, there SHALL be a selection for _only_ the vacant seats.
 Note that these seats SHALL be subject to the schedule used by the MC for full reselection.
+  - Members MAY be re-selected freely; no term limit is specified.

 ### Updating this RPIP
 This is a "Living" RPIP, so that it can be kept up to date with changes to the pDAO budget or budget